achtern/docs/getting_started/index.md

 is that you can set the color of any `Material` by calling `Material#setColor()`.
 If you want to learn more about materials in AchternEngine read the intermediate article on [materials](../intermediate/material).

+Maybe you have noticed this weired checkerboard texture on the cube.
+This is because it is missing a default texture and AchternEngine just replaces it with this global missing texture indicator.

+Learn more about texturing [here](texturing)

 After we have created our material we can create a `Figure`, a figure is a container object for Meshes and materials and combines them.
 Each figure should be named and MUST have a mesh and material!